 Ground coffee has more surface area for the carbon dioxide to escape and speeds up degassing.
-That may sound like a nice way to avoid the extra 30 seconds at the start, but keep in mind that a lot more compounds escape ground coffee than carbon dioxide.
+That may sound like a nice way to avoid the extra 30 seconds at the start, but remember that more compounds escape ground coffee than carbon dioxide.
 Aromatics and other volatile compounds give the coffee a lot of its sweet flavor and will escape as well.
-We always recommend buying whole coffee beans and grinding right before brewing.
+We always recommend buying whole coffee beans and grinding them right before brewing.

-Most of the degassing will occur in 10 to 14 days after roast.
-Bags seal flavor for some time but don’t expect a bloom for coffee that is open and older than two months.
+Most of the degassing will occur in 10 to 14 days after roasting.
+Bags seal flavor for some time but don’t expect a bloom for coffee that has been unsealed for over two weeks or roasted more than two months ago.

-- Roast: dark roasts build more carbon dioxde during the longer roasting process and have a bigger bloom.
+- Roast: dark roasts build more carbon dioxide during the longer roasting process and have a bigger bloom.

-- Temperature: hot temperature will cause the beans to release more gas, reducing the bloom.
+- Temperature: hotter water causes the beans to release more gas, reducing the bloom.

 - Humidity: gas will escape more quickly in dry environments.